marta-kryven/MST/README.md

 Contents

+map_editor.py -  a grid-editing dialog tool for editing an existing maps, or drawing a new one

 1. subject_data_parser.py -- processing new data collected using web-experiment, needed for collecting new data

 2. MST_webcode  -- Experiment implementation in HTML/CSS/PHP/JavaScript.
 To run the experiment this code needs to be downloaded to web-server with an external IP, with Apache and PHP installed.
 It also needs an empty directory called data to which Apache has writing access.